smithjd15/playlist/README.md

 ##### Example transforming the targets of an m3u into absolute paths:

-playlist -C -o outlist.m3u inlist.m3u
+playlist -O -o outlist.m3u inlist.m3u

 ##### Example uri-encoding the targets of an m3u into absolute paths:

 playlist -I -o outlist.m3u inlist.m3u

 ### Reconstruct
-#### Playlist can append and remove entries, replace targets, drop duplicate and unfound entries, randomize the order of entries, and concatenate multiple playlists.
+#### Playlist can append, change, and remove entries, drop duplicate and unfound entries, randomize the order of entries, and concatenate multiple playlists.

 The -a and -e options can be used more than once.